Buying life insurance?

 - Lifestyle choices, such as tobacco use and dangerous hobbies

 If the policy you're applying for requires a medical exam (which is likely if you're applying for a significant benefit amount), the life insurance company will arrange for the exam and cover the costs.
-In most cases, a representative will contact you to schedule your appointment, and the examiner will come to your home or office.
+In most cases, a professional will contact you to schedule your appointment, and the examiner will come to your home or office.
 The exam usually only takes 15 to 45 minutes, depending on what's required.
 It may include any or all of the following:

 - Names and dosages of any medications you have taken for a current or past health condition